 With the identifications above, the effective Floquet Hamiltonian can be written as

 where $[f]_T\coloneqq (v_F^2/T)\int_{0}^{T}dy^{0}\int_{0}^{y^{0}}dy'^{0}f(y'^0)$ for arbitrary function $f$.
-Let us remark that while the above is not at first glace Hermitian, it is guaranteed to be so according our Hermitian effective action, Eq.~\eqref{eq:h_A}, and the Magnus expansion.
-Using the effective Floquet Hamiltonian let us write for arbitrary observable, $\pazocal{O}$, the expectation value with projection operator given in Eq.~\eqref{eq:projection} as
+Let us remark that while the above is not at first glance Hermitian, it is guaranteed to be so according to our Hermitian effective action, Eq.~\eqref{eq:h_A}, and the Magnus expansion.
+Using the effective Floquet Hamiltonian let us write for the arbitrary observable, $\pazocal{O}$, the expectation value with the projection operator given in Eq.~\eqref{eq:projection} as

 Let us analyze the above in the high-frequency small $T$ limit, keeping only leading order terms upon factorizing according to the Baker–Campbell–Hausdorff formula.
 We find

 where we further assume $e^{T[h_\text{L}^\text{C}]_T}\simeq 1+T[h_\text{L}^\text{C}]_T$.
 The main observation here is that with the projection operator one may write